 Engagement on Specific Posts

-Maybe you want to reach those who shared or commented but limit retargeting to that activity related to a specific post.
+Maybe you want to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More those who shared or commented but limit retargeting to that activity related to a specific post.
 In the example above, creating audiences for all comments, shares, or reactions would be good for building general targeting audiences.
 But there’s often a more specific need.

 If you liked, shared, or commented on a specific post, I could then show you an ad related to that topic.
 Relevance, as always, is key.